easyctf/easyctf-2017-writeups/reverse-engineering/67k-400-points.md

 ### Solution

 This was a 400 point reverse engineering challenge from [EasyCTF 2017](https://www.easyctf.com/).
 We're given a zip file containing 67,139 small programs starting from 00000.exe to 10642.exe.
 The idea is to solve each one in order and to join their output.
 The end result would lead to the flag.
-Here's the challenge description:

-> Here are 67k binaries, well more accurately 67,139 binaries.
-Solve every single one, append the results together in order (shouldn't be too difficult as the binaries are numbered) and then from there I'm sure you can figure it out.

 There are probably a hundred ways to solve this challenge, but I decided to give it a go using radare2's [r2pipe](https://github.com/radare/radare2-r2pipe).

 Disclaimer: This was the first time I'd used r2pipe, so I apologize for the noobness.
 After much Googling and fiddling, I ended up with a hacky script that solved the challenge.
 The script can definitely be improved upon, and I'd love to hear suggestions from those who are more experienced with r2pipe or radare2 scripting.

 I loaded 00000.exe into radare2 for some static analysis: